 This brochure supplement provides information about each Supervised Person that supplements Nuveen Asset Management, LLC's brochure for retail separately managed accounts (SMA).
 You should have received a copy of that brochure.
-Please contact Diane Meggs at (312) 917-7700 if you did not receive Nuveen Asset Management, LLC's brochure or if you have any questions about the contents of this supplement.
+Please contact Travis Pauley at travis.pauley@nuveen.com or 212-916-4740 if you did not receive Nuveen Asset Management, LLC's brochure or if you have any questions about the contents of this supplement.

-References to Nuveen Asset Management, LLC include its predecessor companies and may also be referred to herein as the "firm".
-Certain internal Nuveen titles are not included.
+References to Nuveen Asset Management, LLC ("NAM") include its predecessor companies and may also be referred to herein as the "firm".
+As described in NAM's Form ADV 2A Brochure, certain investment personnel are "multi-hatted" as employees across NAM and other affiliates, and have additional responsibilities at such affiliated firms.
+Certain internal titles at NAM or affiliated firms are not included herein.